ORADELL PUBLIC LIBRARY CELEBRATES 100TH ANNIVERSARY

 March 2, 2013--The 100th Anniversary Committee organized a celebration of Read Across America Day, the birthday of Dr. Seuss.
 Throughout the day, many Oradell dignitaries took part in the continuous read-a-thon.

-July 4, 2013 -- This year, because of its 100th anniversary, the Oradell Public Library was been selected as the Grand Marshal of Oradell's Independence Day parade on Thursday, July 4, 2013.
+July 4, 2013 -- This year, because of its 100th anniversary, the Oradell Public Library was selected as the Grand Marshal of Oradell's Independence Day parade on Thursday, July 4, 2013.
 The parade kicked off at 9 a. m. starting at Oradell Avenue and ending at Memorial Field on Prospect Avenue with ceremonies following.
 Marchers included members of the Board of Trustees, the Library Foundation, the Friends of the Library, and the staff.
 On-lookers watched for a special float constructed by students of River Dell Middle School under the direction of Ms. Melissa Miller and Mr. Tony Ciccotelli.
 Hundreds came out to join or watch the parade and cheer for and support the"Heart of the Community" — the Oradell Public LIbrary."

 100TH ANNIVERSARY STUDENT ARTWORK DISPLAY